2 - Medical

 - Inspect the splinter to see if any part is exposed and determine which direction it entered.

-- If no part is exposed, sterilize a needle using hand sanitizer or a flame and gently use it to expose one end of the splinter.
+- If no part is exposed, sterilize a needle with hand sanitizer or fire and gently dig at the skin to expose one end of the splinter.

 - Use tweezers to grab the exposed end of the splinter, preferably pulling in the opposite direction from how it entered.